Commercial Auto Insurance in Florida

 Find commercial auto insurance quotes for Florida businesses

-All vehicles in Florida are required to have a minimum amount of auto liability insurance coverage, whether they’re for personal or business use.
-These liability limits are:
+All vehicles in Florida are required to have a minimum amount of auto liability insurance coverage, whether they’re for personal or business use: $10,000 in property damage liability and $10,000 in personal injury liability protection (PIP).

+PIP helps provide medical payments coverage after a car accident, regardless of who was at fault.
 Your insurance agency might recommend higher liability coverage limits based on the types of vehicles you own and how they’re used.

 Semi-trucks and other vehicles with a U.S. Department of Transportation of Florida serial number may have additional liability coverage requirements, depending on the type of vehicle and how it’s used.
 You can see if your business needs additional coverage by checking your USDOT number or docket number with the Federal Motor Carrier Safety Administration.